iobroker-community-adapters/ioBroker.mydlink/README.md

 	Placeholder for next versions (this needs to be indented):
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+* fixed: if error during login, polling would stop.
+* fixed: can now update device name from config again
+* change: read devices from config in UI again
+* change: in UI do not create +-Button if detected device is already in devices table.

 ### 1.1.2 (2020-06-01)
 * fixed two possible crashes with offline / wrong devices.